70-Day Rule

 Employment

-Work flexibly at trade shows and events in Germany — exempt from social security contributions for up to 70 days per year.
+Work flexibly at trade fairs and events — free from social security contributions for up to 70 days a year.

 / Introduction

-At eventas, our hostesses, promoters and service staff work across Germany on this basis: at trade shows like bauma, IFA, Anuga or IAA, at roadshows, VIP receptions and brand activation events.
+At eventas, our hostesses, promoters, and service staff work across Germany on this basis — at trade fairs such as bauma, IFA, Anuga, and IAA, as well as roadshows, VIP receptions, and promotional campaigns.

 / 01 — Time Limits